The Ultimate Home Barista Equipment Guide 2026: Brew Specialty Coffee Like a Pro

 Total: Approx. $800-$1000.
 This budget allows for a truly capable home espresso setup or a top-tier manual brewing station, offering a taste of professional-level coffee at home.
 Prioritize based on whether espresso or filter coffee is your primary passion.

-Key Takeaways for Your Home Barista Journey
+What are the Key Takeaways for Your Home Barista Equipment Guide 2026?

 - Grinder First: Always prioritize a high-quality burr grinder.
 It’s the single most impactful investment for improving your coffee, ensuring consistent extraction across all brewing methods.